 The Company leased field office space in Midland, Texas from an unrelated third party from March 1, 2011 to March 1, 2014.
 Effective March 1, 2014, the building was purchased by an entity controlled by an affiliate of Wexford.
 The remaining term of the lease as of March 1, 2014 is four years.
-The Company paid rent of \$129,000 to the related party for the year ended December 31, 2014.
+The Company paid rent of \$0.2 million and \$0.1 million to the related party for the years ended December 31, 2015 and 2014, respectively.
 The monthly base rent is \$11,000 which will increase 3% annually on March 1 of each year during the remainder of the lease term.
 During the third quarter of 2014, the Company negotiated a sublease with Bison, in which Bison will lease the field office space for the same term as the initial lease and will pay the monthly rent of \$11,000 which will increase 3% annually on March 1 of each year during the remainder of the lease term.